 If you want to get inside your customers' minds, you need to do qualitative research.
-Face-to-face interviews and focus groups can provide valuable insights into your products, your market and your customers
+Face-to-face interviews and focus groups can provide valuable insights into your products, your market and your customers' opinions and motivations

 Qualitative research is about finding out not just what people think, but why they think it.
 It's about getting people to talk about their opinions so you can understand their motivations and feelings.

-A good moderator will run the session in an unstructured, free-flowing way.
+A good moderator will run the session in an unstructured way.
 Answers should be probed and proceedings should be recorded for analysing later.
-Body language and non-verbal responses are worth noticing and video is useful to remind the moderator how respondents looked as well as what they said in the interview.
+Body language and non-verbal responses should be noted - video is useful here.

 What can qualitative research tell you?

-- How customers choose between different products or suppliers - what motivates them.
+- how they choose between different products or suppliers;

-- How branding, design and packaging influence customers.
+- how branding, design and packaging influence them;

-- What sort of marketing messages have the most impact and what turns customers off.
+- what sort of marketing messages have the most impact, and what turns them off;

 Qualitative research is about getting people to expand on their answers so that you can get more insight into their attitudes and behaviour.
 It's all about getting underneath people's responses to find out what is driving their decisions.